ossf/tac/TI-reports/2024/2024-Q4-DEI-WG.md

 ### Current Status

-Since July, our Community Office Hours series has focsed on topics especially relevant to newcomers to OSS and the cybersecurity industry:
+Since July, our Community Office Hours series has focused on topics especially relevant to newcomers to OSS and the cybersecurity industry:

 * July 25: Getting Started in OSS and Cybersecurity (recording TBA)